J-PLUS: The stellar mass function of quiescent and star-forming galaxies at 0.05 <= z <= 0.2: Data and galaxy properties

 \subsection{J-PLUS DR3 galaxy sample}

-To select galaxies, we make use of the point-like probability in table \texttt{galclass.sglc\_prob\_star} from \citep{lopez2019j}, estimated by combining the available priors and information at $gri$ broad bands.
-Sources with probability lower than $0.5$ were selected as galaxies.
+To select galaxies, we used the point-like probability from Table \texttt{galclass.sglc\_prob\_star} in \citep{lopez2019j}, estimated by combining the available priors and information in the $gri$ broad bands.
+Sources with probabilities lower than $0.5$ were selected as galaxies.

-We retrieve from the table \texttt{jplus.MagABDualObj} magnitudes extracted using the AUTO aperture (elliptical apertures with semimajor axis equal to twice the Kron radius of the source).
-The photometric redshifts of table \texttt{jplus.PhotoZLephare} were obtained using \texttt{LePhare} \citep{arnouts2011lephare}. \texttt{LePhare} estimate the photometric redshifts in J-PLUS DR3 by scanning from ${\rm z}_{\rm min} = 0.0$ to ${\rm z}_{\rm max} = 1.0$ in steps of ${\rm z}_{\rm step} = 0.005$.
-At each redshift, it computes a likelihood function $\mathcal{L}\,({\rm z})$ based on the $\chi^2$ of the best-fitting template to the J-PLUS data.
+From the \texttt{jplus.MagABDualObj} table, we retrieved the magnitudes extracted using AUTO aperture (elliptical apertures with semimajor axis equal to twice the Kron radius of the source).
+The magnitudes of J-PLUS DR3 galaxies were corrected for Galactic extinction using the \texttt{jplus.MWExtinction} table, which contains $B-V$ color excess due to Milky Way dust at the position source.
+The integrated $E(B-V)$ was estimated from the \cite{schlafly2011measuring} recalibration of the \cite{schlegel1998maps} infrared-based dust map.
+The lower redshift limit $z = 0.05$ was chosen to minimize the effects of aperture and surface-brightness and to reduce the impact of large-scale local structures on the measured SMF.
+The photometric redshifts are available in the \texttt{jplus.PhotoZLephare} table.
+These redshifts were obtained using \texttt{LePhare} \citep{arnouts2011lephare}. \texttt{LePhare} estimates the photometric redshifts in J-PLUS DR3 by scanning from ${\rm z}_{\rm min} = 0.0$ to ${\rm z}_{\rm max} = 1.0$ in steps of ${\rm z}_{\rm step} = 0.005$.
+At each redshift, it computes a likelihood based on the $\chi^2$ of the best-fitting template to the J-PLUS data.
 The CEFCA\_minijpas library used includes $50$ synthetic galaxy spectra produced with the Code Investigating GALaxy Emission (\texttt{CIGALE}; \citealt{boquien2019cigale}).
-A prior derived from VIMOS VLT Deep Survey (VVDS) galaxy counts \citep{le2005vimos}, is applied to obtain the final redshift probability distribution $P\,({\rm z})$.
+A prior derived from the VIMOS VLT Deep Survey (VVDS) galaxy counts \citep{le2005vimos} was applied to obtain the final redshift probability distribution.
 For details on the configuration, templates, and priors, we refer to \citet{hernan2021minijpas}.

-The magnitudes of J-PLUS DR3 galaxies were corrected for Galactic extinction using the \texttt{jplus.MWExtinction} table, which contains the $B-V$ color excess due to Milky Way dust at the position source.
-The integrated $E(B-V)$ was estimated from \cite{schlafly2011measuring} recalibration of \cite{schlegel1998maps} infrared-based dust map.